Request A Mission

 Y ou have come to this page to request the services of PGRPA to stand for a loved one, here are a few guidelines that we must follow in order for your request to be considered for a mission.

-- We must be invited by a member of the immediate family.
+- We must be invited by a member of the immediate family at a minimum of 48 hours notice.
 Name and pertinent contact info is required.

 - We need the Name, Rank, Branch of Service, & Service Era of the Veteran or Active Duty member.